CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2/60fps.md

 date: 06-09-2021
 ---

+{:.credit}
-*Cheat originally made by asasega.
-I ported it to more game versions and expanded it with more features.*
+Cheat originally made by asasega.
+I ported it to more game versions and expanded it with more features.

 An improved 60 FPS cheat.
 I expanded it to re-enable tire smoke effects and the rear view mirror, originally disabled for performance reasons when running the game in Hi-Fi mode
 (that mode is not present in GT2, but it's a leftover from GT1).